“The soloists caught the lyrical style of their arias well… and bass Edmund Saddington was particularly effecting in the duet For so hath the Lord”

 Recent solo highlights include appearances with the London Mozart Players, Southbank Sinfonia, Bristol Ensemble, Waynflete Singers, the choirs of St. Mary’s Collegiate Church Warwick, Winchester College Chapel Choir, Winchester Music Club, Winchester & County Music Festival, Coventry Philharmonic Choir, Ipswich Chamber Choir, Armonico Consort & Players, plus numerous choral societies around the UK.

 An experienced consort singer, Edmund records and performs regularly with many of the UK and Europe’s finest vocal ensembles, including The Monteverdi Choir, ORA, Gabrieli Consort, BBC Singers, Academy of Ancient Music, Eric Whitacre Singers, Tenebrae, Ex Cathedra, John Rutter’s Cambridge Singers, The Marian Consort, and Collegium Vocale Gent.
-He has held numerous positions in church choirs, including Winchester Cathedral, Royal Hospital Chelsea and Chapels Royal, HM Tower of London, and is also a frequent deputy singer in many of London’s most famous church choirs, including Westminster Abbey, St. Paul’s Cathedral, Temple Church and St. George’s Chapel, Windsor Castle.
+He has held numerous positions in church choirs, including Winchester Cathedral, Royal Hospital Chelsea and Chapels Royal, HM Tower of London, and is also a frequent deputy singer in many of London’s most famous church choirs, including Westminster Abbey, St. Paul’s Cathedral, Temple Church, the London Oratory, and St. George’s Chapel, Windsor Castle.

 Edmund continues his vocal studies with Gary Coward.

 Please do not copy this biography; contact Edmund directly for an up-to-date edition.